jcanelo1/backend-functionality/README.md

 # backend-functionality
-a lightweight full-stack notes application built using php, SQLite, HTML, and JavaScript.
+A lightweight full-stack notes application built using php, SQLite, HTML, and JavaScript.

 This project demonstrates a simple REST-style backend API that accepts form submissions from froentend interface and stores the data in a local SQLite database.